Introduction

 Use the same payload for both endpoints.
 The /sync endpoint will try to return the completed result in one round-trip.

-Read more about the trade-offs between async vs sync requests here.
+Read more about the trade-offs between async and sync requests.